DevertNet/bitcoin-predict-backend/README.md

 1. `composer install`
 2. Update `.env` file
 3. `bin/console doctrine:database:create`
+4. `bin/console doctrine:schema:create`
-4. `bin/console doctrine:migrations:migrate`
+5. `bin/console doctrine:migrations:migrate`
-5. See Usage
+6. See Usage
-6. Install https://github.com/DevertNet/bitcoin-predict-frontend to see results in a graph
+7. Install https://github.com/DevertNet/bitcoin-predict-frontend to see results in a graph

 Webserver should use `/public` as doc root.
 But you can use ddev (config included) or maybe `bin/console server:start` to launch that thing for the frontend.